nhtnhanbn/nhtnhanbn.github.io/_repository/vicyp24.md

 This was a speech against a bill proposing comprehensive Auslan education.
 It was a bill proposed by the Hume City Council team, a team which supplied some of the most powerful debaters that I heard in either the green or red house.
 I voted for the bill.

-> This bill is novel and it is bold.
+> Let us be very clear that this is an important issue.
+This bill is novel and it is bold.
 I think it is worth recognising and thanking the ambitious and valuable contribution that our friends opposite have given to this discussion.

-> With that ambition comes risk and the unknown, and we have already heard some concerns with the practical aspects of this bill.
-My fear is that passing this bill would distract and divert effort, attention and resources from measures and programmes which have a higher likelihood of success and positive impact, including programmes which are already supported and being implemented by the deaf community and existing organisations.
+> With that ambition comes risk and the unknown, and we have already heard from my friends on this side some concerns with the practical aspects of this bill.
+My fear is that passing this bill would distract and divert effort, attention and resources from measures and programmes which have a higher likelihood of success and positive impact, including programmes which are already supported and being implemented right now by the deaf community and existing organisations.

-> As we have heard, this bill has to be implemented on a massive scale and is not targeted to provide the most impact and relevance to deaf and hard of hearing people in an efficient manner.
-It relies on the creation of a new government bureacracy to enforce and oversee the implementation and compliance requirements as outlined in the bill.
+> As we have heard, this bill has to be implemented on a massive scale.
+Every employer in the retail and pharmaceutical sectors, every school will be implementing part of this bill.
+And with that massive scale, that means that this bill is not targeted to provide the most impact and relevance to deaf and hard of hearing people in an efficient manner.

+> It relies on the creation of a new government bureaucracy to enforce and oversee the implementation of this bill.
+It asks for Auslan educators to act as compliance officers, to go to businesses to audit.
+Would these Auslan educators not be better used to provide the most impact to where deaf and hard of hearing people interact the most and are most relevant for them?
 For these reasons, I believe that we can provide more practical and directed support by prioritising what has been specifically proposed by the deaf community, acknowledging the diverse range of views and experiences of people in the community.

 > These are things like ensuring that functional hearing loops become the norm.
 Like guaranteeing captions in all media.
 Like guaranteeing Auslan interpreters at all press conferences and public addresses, and requiring that broadcasters ensure that the Auslan interpreters are visible at all times.
 Like providing sustainable recurrent funding to community support and advocacy organisations.